 The Parques Reunidos Foundation collaborates with many international organizations in situ for the conservation of highly endangered species, primarily by raising awareness and by providing direct support (financial or zoological expertise) to well-established international projects throughout the world.

 The conservation of ecosystems and the protection of endangered species has always been one of the cornerstones on which Parques Reunidos has based its projects.
-When the Zoos Act 2003 regulated the role that Zoos should have in the field of conservation, Parques Reunidos had already covered much of the distance.
+When the 2003 Zoos Act regulated the role that zoos should have in the field of conservation, Parques Reunidos had already fulfilled many of the requirements.

-As of the very foundation of the company, we have initiated numerous projects to fight for the conservation of the most vulnerable species and natural ecosystems.
-Of all of these, perhaps the most important are the “in situ” conservation projects, that is those programs that are carried out in locations where the original populations remain.
-The Monk Seal monitoring and protection program in Mauritania, the program to reintroduce the Grey Titi in Columbia or the programs to protect native Iberian fauna (Spanish Imperial eagle, the European mink or the Iberian lynx among others) thanks to the various agreements signed with the Spanish Authorities, are some of the fronts to which we dedicate our conservation efforts.
+From the very creation of the company, we have taken on numerous projects to fight for the conservation of the most vulnerable species and natural ecosystems.
+Of all of these, perhaps the most important are the “in situ” conservation projects, that is, those programs that are carried out in locations where native animal populations still remain.
+The Monk Seal monitoring and protection program in Mauritania, the program to reintroduce the Grey Titi in Colombia, or the programs to protect native Iberian fauna (Spanish Imperial eagle, the European mink or the Iberian lynx, among others) – which we have managed to launch thanks to the various agreements with the Spanish authorities –, are some of the fronts to which we dedicate our conservation efforts.

-Since its beginning The Parques Reunidos Foundation has promoted research through collaboration between various zoological entities, museums, universities and training centers, and in turn carries out important educational and awareness-raising work among the thousands of students of all ages who visit the various centers every year.
+Since its beginnings, The Parques Reunidos Foundation has promoted research through collaboration between various zoological entities, museums, universities and training centers, carrying out, in turn, important educational and awareness-raising work among the thousands of students of all ages who visit our centers every year.

-The main research activities currently being undertaken are directed towards discovering the main welfare indicators for marine mammals, enabling us to measure these in the near future; improving the available reproduction technologies for zoo and wildlife animals so that we may participate in developing new technologies that could be used with endangered fauna and, lastly, evaluating how modern zoos can engage the general public in conservation and biodiversity through their activities.
+Our current main research activities are directed towards discovering the main welfare indicators for marine mammals, enabling us to measure these in the near future.
+We also seek to improve the available reproduction technologies for zoo and wildlife animals, so that we may participate in developing new technologies that could be used with endangered fauna.
+Lastly, we seek to evaluate how modern zoos can engage the general public in conservation and biodiversity through their activities.